b3cramer/byz_notes/infrastructure/README.md

 # Byzantine Paralage - AWS Infrastructure

-AWS CDK infrastructure for deploying the Byzantine Paralage Teaching App to AWS using S3 + CloudFront.
+AWS CDK infrastructure for deploying the Byzantine Paralage Practice App to AWS using S3 + CloudFront.

 ## Architecture